 Once the basic tracking is set up, you can define events and how to track them.
 The help pages for how to do that are here.

 *Code warning: If you are not comfortable with coding, event tracking may be difficult for you.
 Consider hiring a developer to set it up.
 But if you’re familiar with Google Tag Manager, you can track events with that.
 The instructions for how to use Google Tag Manager for event tracking are here.

-You can also use Google Tag Manager to track ecommerce activity.
+You can also use Google Tag Manager to track eCommerce activity.
 The instructions for how to do that are here.
-Again, you’ll need to install tracking code on every page of your site.
+Again, you’ll need to install a tracking code on every page of your site.
 You’ll also have several parameters you can track.
 All that flexibility is great, but it comes at a price: It’s complicated to manage.

 We’re giving you a high-level view of all these advanced tracking features to let you know what’s possible with Google Analytics.
 It is a seriously powerful tool.

 But if you’re not an advanced coder or a full Analytics wonk, you may want to just stick with using the basic types of goal tracking – destination pages and duration goals.
 They’re much easier to set up, and you can usually track most business-related goals with them.

 In other words, you can probably get 80% of your tracking goals defined and set up yourself with those two types of conversions.

 Events are cool to track, and you may want to track eCommerce conversions down to the penny, but unless you’ve got an IT department or a developer on hand, they can be kinda daunting to set up.
 So if you’re on your own, don’t avoid using goals altogether just because these advanced tracking setups sound hard to set up.

 In other words, keep it simple.
 You can track a ton of stuff on your site with simple goals.